-- The Chairperson shall insist upon the proper conduct of debate. - The Chairperson should be impartial and consistent in rulings on all occasions regardless of their personal views and beliefs on the subject being discussed whether or not they have made their view known. - The Chairperson shall receive and put to the meeting any lawful motion which is brought before the meeting. - 4.
-The Chairperson should not permit discussion unless there is a motion before the meeting. - The Chairperson must rule out of order any motion or amendment to a motion that does not relate to the business before Council and any motion or amendment to a motion that is unlawful or the implementation of which would be unlawful. - Before ruling out of order a motion or an amendment to a motion, the Chairperson is to give the mover an opportunity to clarify or amend the motion or amendment. - Any motion, amendment or other matter that the Chairperson has ruled out of order is taken to have been lost. - The Chairperson shall have no power to adjourn the meeting of his or her own accord except, but not limiting the provisions of the Act or the Regulation, the Chair can adjourn when the meeting lacks a quorum and when disorder arises. - The Chairperson shall preserve order and endeavour to prevent interference with speakers by private talk or heckling remarks, offensive statements and the imputation of improper motives.
-In the event of such occurrences, the Chairperson may call upon speakers to withdraw and apologise. - The Chairperson of Council Meetings or Committees of Council whose members are all Councillors shall have the right to exercise a casting vote.
+- 1. The Chairperson shall insist upon the proper conduct of debate. - 2.
+The Chairperson should be impartial and consistent in rulings on all occasions regardless of their personal views and beliefs on the subject being discussed whether or not they have made their view known. - 3.
+The Chairperson shall receive and put to the meeting any lawful motion which is brought before the meeting. - 4.
+The Chairperson should not permit discussion unless there is a motion before the meeting. - 5.
+The Chairperson must rule out of order any motion or amendment to a motion that does not relate to the business before Council and any motion or amendment to a motion that is unlawful or the implementation of which would be unlawful. - 6.
+Before ruling out of order a motion or an amendment to a motion, the Chairperson is to give the mover an opportunity to clarify or amend the motion or amendment. - 7.
+Any motion, amendment or other matter that the Chairperson has ruled out of order is taken to have been lost. - 8.
+The Chairperson shall have no power to adjourn the meeting of his or her own accord except, but not limiting the provisions of the Act or the Regulation, the Chair can adjourn when the meeting lacks a quorum and when disorder arises. - 9.
+The Chairperson shall preserve order and endeavour to prevent interference with speakers by private talk or heckling remarks, offensive statements and the imputation of improper motives.
+In the event of such occurrences, the Chairperson may call upon speakers to withdraw and apologise. - 10.
+The Chairperson of Council Meetings or Committees of Council whose members are all Councillors shall have the right to exercise a casting vote.

-Code of Meeting Practice

-Owner: Corporate Governance

-CM Reference: D22/35269 Next Review date: 30 September 2024 Last Review Date: 22 March 2022
+Code of Meeting Practice Owner: Corporate Governance Accountability: Governance Framework Adopted by Council: 10 May 2022 CM Reference: D24/28725 Last Review date: 22 March 2022 Next Review Date: 30 September 2024